-- 3. The City recognizes certain lands as Design Priority Areas in support of this Plan's objectives to direct growth, to achieve the overall design provisions of this Plan, and as a focus for coordinating urban design efforts and expenditures.
-Design Priority Areas are those mixed-use areas where public and private development as well as community partnerships should contribute to outcomes that enhance the pedestrian environment and the unique character of each community.
+- 3. The City recognizes certain-the following lands as Design Priority Areas in support of this Plan's objectives to direct growth, to protect and enhance the character and sustainability of Ottawa's many mixed-use communities, achieve the overall design provisions of this Plan, and as to provide a focus for coordinating urban design efforts and expenditures enhancements: Design Priority Areas are those mixed-use areas where public and private development as well as community partnerships should contribute to outcomes that enhance the pedestrian environment and the unique character of each community.
 A creative and coordinated approach that responds to contextual opportunities is to be taken when implementing urban design elements such as pedestrian amenities, streetscape components, building facades and site improvements, public art, lighting, community signage and landscaping.
-The following areas are recognized as Design Priority Areas: - a.
-Target areas for intensification designated on Schedule 'B' as Central Area, Mixed-Use Centre, Town Centre, Traditional and Arterial Mainstreet; - b.
-Other areas with special design needs such as the mainstreets within Villages designated on Schedule 'A', community core areas identified in community design plans or secondary plans approved by City Council, or other areas identified from time to time by City Council.
+The following areas are recognized as Design Priority Areas: - Target areas for intensification designated on Schedule 'B' as Central Area, Mixed Use Centre, Town Centre, Traditional and Arterial Mainstreet Downtown Precincts as defined by the Downtown Ottawa Urban Design Strategy (DOUDS; - b.
+Traditional and Arterial Mainstreets as identified on Schedule B of this Plan; - c.
+Mixed Use Centres as identified on Schedule B of this Plan; - d.
+Other areas with special design needs such as the mainstreets within Villages designated on Schedule 'A' of this Plan, Village core areas identified in Volume 2C of this Plan, community core areas identified in community design plans or secondary plans approved by City Council, or other areas identified from time to time by City Council.